vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-AriaLocalPasswordComplexity.md

 Accept wildcard characters: False
 ```

-### -minSpecial
+### -special

-The minimum number of special characters in the password.
+The maximum number of special characters in a password.

 ```yaml
 Type: Int32